klstein7/nextjs-wordle-dev-day/docs/03-game-logic.md

 First, you'll implement the `getRandomWord` function to select a random word for each new game.
 This function is akin to a utility service in Angular that provides common functionalities across components.

+> **Angular Comparison:** In Angular, you might create a shared service with methods that can be injected into components.
+Here, we create a utility function that can be imported where needed.

-### Exercise 1: Creating the getRandomWord Function
+### Exercise 1: Creating the `getRandomWord` Function

-Your task is to implement the `getRandomWord` function in the utils file.
+Your task is to implement the `getRandomWord` function in the `utils` file.
 In React applications, utility functions like this are often placed in separate files and imported where needed, similar to Angular's approach of using services for shared functionality, but as plain JavaScript functions rather than injectable services.

 **Instructions:**

+1. **Open the `utils.ts` File:**

-1. Open the file `src/lib/utils.ts`.
+   Open the file `src/lib/utils.ts` in your code editor.

+2. **Import the `words` Array:**

-2. Import the `words` array from your word list.
+   Import the `words` array from your word list, which is located in `src/lib/words.ts`.
+This array contains all possible words that can be used in the game.

+3. **Implement the `getRandomWord` Function:**

-3. Implement the `getRandomWord` function to select and return a random word from the array.
+   Implement a function that selects and returns a random word from the `words` array.

 **Hints:**

-- Use `Math.random()` and `Math.floor()` to generate a random index, similar to how you might create a random number generator in an Angular service.
+- Use `Math.random()` and `Math.floor()` to generate a random index.
-- Remember to handle the case where no word is found, just as you would handle error cases in an Angular service method.
+- Handle the case where no word is found by throwing an error.
-- Convert the selected word to uppercase for consistency, mimicking data normalization you might perform in a backend service.
+- Convert the selected word to uppercase for consistency.

-Here's a starting point for your implementation:
+**Starting Point:**

 ```typescript
 // src/lib/utils.ts